alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 Note that some scripts require the NonConvexMeshCollider Asset, which is available on the Unity Store.

 ## Scene Data
 Scene Data folder contains calculated features from each scene and a script for extracting conceptnet properties.
-This folder is used later in /Post Processing/Analysis
+This folder is used later in analysis.

 ## Assets
 Assets folder contains necessary assets for game creation and running -- scripts, scenes, meshes etc..